 If you are looking to enhance your smile, John L. Waldman, DMD is happy to offer teeth whitening in Pittsburgh.
 The teeth whitening servicesat our Pittsburgh office are designed to remove discoloring from years of stains that have built up on your teeth.
-Our teeth whitening treatments can give you back the fresh, white smile that you’ve been missing.
+Our Pittsburghteeth whitening treatments can give you back the fresh, white smile that you’ve been missing.
 We provide several options for teeth whitening and will make recommendations on a case by case basis.
 Teeth whitening can lighten the shade of your teeth and brighten the appearance of your smile.

 Teeth whitening systems remove or bleach external stains on your teeth.
 Your teeth can become stained, darker, or discolored over time.
 Teeth whitening systems are a safe way to make your teeth several shades lighter.
 Teeth whitening may be done professionally at your dentist’s office, at home with professional products, or at home with over-the-counter products.

 Plaque and tartar build-up can cause tooth discoloration.
 The external surfaces of your teeth can become stained from contact with various products.
 Your teeth can become discolored from smoking.
 Certain foods may stain teeth, especially berries and soy sauce.
 Coffee, tea, cola, and wine also cause staining.
 Over time, your teeth become more vulnerable to staining.
 Your teeth may appear darker and acquire a yellow, gray, red, or brown shade.

 Your dentist can determine if you are a candidate for teeth whitening.
 Your dentist will review your dental history and examine your teeth.
 Your dentist will determine the present shade of your teeth by comparing your teeth to a shade guide.